danielsaidi/OnboardingKit/Sources/OnboardingKit/OnboardingKit.docc/OnboardingKit.md

+## Getting started

+The <doc:Getting-Started> article helps you get started with ApiKit.

 ## Repository

-For more information, source code, and to report issues, sponsor the project etc., visit the [project repository](https://github.com/danielsaidi/OnboardingKit).
+For more information, source code, etc., visit the [project repository][Repository].

-## About this documentation

-The online documentation is currently iOS only.
-To generate documentation for other platforms, open the package in Xcode, select a simulator then run `Product/Build Documentation`.

 ## License

-OnboardingKit is available under the MIT license.
+ApiKit is available under the MIT license.
+See the [LICENSE][License] file for more info.